cowhite/django-members-roles/docs/usage.rst

 Invitation System Usage:
 ------------------------
-After visiting the url 'django-members-roles:manage-staff', you will have options to see the members, add new member, see the roles and add new role.
+After visiting the url 'django-members-roles:manage-members', you will have options to see the members, add new member, see the roles and add new role.
 You can click "add member" to add a new member.
 And click "Member List" to see the list of members.
 You can invite multiple people at once.

 Project Url:
 ------------